With sales low and its range now mothballed, Jaguar is pinning its hopes on a bold new direction in design, branding and market position

 A new font (or device mark as Jaguar puts it) spells out Jaguar in a mix of upper- and lower-case letters, while a ‘Strikethrough’ graphic sets the familiar Leaper logo against a bed of horizontal lines.
 Jaguar refers to the latter as one of its ‘Makers Marks’, with the other taking the form of a monogram roundel incorporating the letters J and R. Brass design elements are set to feature too, with the intention of showing patina over time.

-While it’s not entirely clear how these new elements will manifest on a production car, the surrounding campaign suggests Jaguar’s new lower-volume, higher-priced direction will be highly design-led, with a focus on courting a younger, richer audience.
+While it’s not entirely clear how these new brand and design elements will manifest on a production car, the surrounding campaign suggests Jaguar’s new lower-volume, higher-priced direction will be highly design-led, with a focus on courting a younger, richer audience.

 Executives have confirmed that Jaguar will be repositioned as a more exclusive brand than before, with fewer dealerships (around 20 in the UK) and a retail experience more akin to high-end fashion brands.
 ‘Curated brand stores’ will feature in some major cities, with the first set for the Golden Triangle in Paris, while other high-end features will include at-home new car handovers and car viewings, along with the promise of collect-and-return servicing.
 Crucially, reports have also confirmed that owners of existing Jaguar models will still be supported by the dealer network and approved used schemes will continue.